MatchuPitchu/javascript-summary/13_nodejs.md

 ## Framework and Tools

+- example project uses:
   - `Express.js` is a framework to simplify working with Node.js
   - `body-parser`: npm package to parse the body of HTTP requests
   - `ejs`: npm package for embedded JavaScript templating for server-side rendered HTML

 ## Cross-Origin Resource Sharing (CORS)